shekhargulati/miles2run-java/docs/miles2run-questions.md

 1. What is the advantage of Thymeleaf over JSF ?

 	Thymeleaf is an HTML 5 template engine.
 All the documents are valid HTMl 5 documents that you can use for static prototyping.
-It works great with AngularJS that we have used extensive for building this application.
+It works great with AngularJS that we have used extensively for building this application.
 I don't think JSF is suitable for building Single Page web applications.

 2. Why Thymeleaf was chosen instead of JSF that is part of Java EE ?

 	1. I choose Thymeleaf because I wanted to use JAX-RS both as an MVC framework to render server side HTML pages and for exposing REST services.
-	2. This application is an Single Page application built using AngularJS.
-So, we needed a lightweight approach to send server side pages.
+	2. This application is a Single Page application built using AngularJS.
+So, we needed a lightweight approach to render server side pages.
 JAX-RS along with Thyemleaf render the main HTML 5 page and then we use AngularJS to render different partials/views on that page.
 For example, when you log in to the application, the home page is rendered by JAX-RS and Thymeleaf.
 When you work with different sections of this page all of them are part of a SPA managed by AngualarJS.
-	3. Thymeleaf documents are valid HTML 5 documents so you can work them offline for static prototyping.
+	3. Thymeleaf documents are valid HTML 5 documents so you can work with them offline for static prototyping.

 3. What is the advantage of using SLF4J instead of JDK logging ?